the media about environmental

 Some media have a political agenda that influences how they report each story.
 A media that supports a right-wing agenda is unlikely to be sympathetic to people harmed by industrial pollution.
 However, mainstream and liberal media have produced some awful stories as well.

 Commercial media also have to be mindful of not annoying potential advertisers.
-Just see how long it took for the mainstream press in the United States to talk about climate change.
+Just see how long it took for the mainstream press in the United States to talk about climate change and how little they criticize the pharmaceutical industry.

 It will be simplistic

 It is highly unlikely that they will show you making a lengthy statement or quote you at length.
-They may let you make such a statement, but it will be cut down or left out entirely.
+They may let you make such a statement, but it will be cut down to a sound bite or left out entirely.

 Despite the simplistic result, the readers/viewers will tend to think that they have been fully informed on the issue.
 This is especially the case with video and television, which are such powerful media that makes people feel they’ve “seen it with their own eyes.”
 It is easy to manipulate an audience because of that.

 It is revealing to read people’s comments on media websites — how they make judgments based on what is really very limited information.
 One example was an article about people who were electrically sensitive.
-The article mentioned riding in a car owned by a sensitive person.
-A commenter thought that was proof people with EHS were faking it, since cars radiate EMF.
-I had told the journalist about the various low-EMF vehicles, but she didn’t mention it in her article.
+The article mentioned riding in a car driven by a sensitive person.
+A commenter thought that was "proof" people with EHS were faking it, since cars radiate EMF.
+The journalist was told about the low-EMF vehicles, but she didn’t mention it in her article.
 It was probably too technical.

 Talk to the journalist in advance